-Join us as we guide you on a virtual exploration of the Sacramento River and its tributaries and learn about the issues associated with a key source for the state’s water supply.
+This event guided attendees on a virtual exploration of the Sacramento River and its tributaries to learn about the issues associated with a key source for the state’s water supply.

 All together, the river and its tributaries supply 35 percent of California’s water and feed into two major projects: the State Water Project and the federal Central Valley Project.

-As part of the event, you will receive a copy of our Layperson’s Guide to California Water and be entered into a drawing to win one of the Foundation’s beautiful water maps.
+As part of the event, attendees received a copy of our Layperson’s Guide to California Water and were entered into a drawing to win one of the Foundation’s beautiful water maps.

 Contact Nick Gray, programs manager, with any questions via email.